restatedev/documentation/docs/ingress.md

 ## Invoke a service without waiting for the response

-You can invoke a service without waiting for the response, similar to [one-way calls in the SDK](./typescript-sdk/service-communication.md), by using the built-in `dev.restate.Ingress/Invoke` service method.
-This service can be invoked, like any other service, using gRPC, gRPC-web or Connect.
+You can invoke a service without waiting for the response, similar to [one-way calls in the SDK](./typescript-sdk/service-communication.md), by using the Restate built-in `dev.restate.Ingress/Invoke` service method, which can be invoked like any other user service, using gRPC, gRPC-web or Connect.

 For example, using [Connect](#connect-grpc-on-http) and `curl`: